-Albania Dropdown content’s capital used to regularly top lists for Europe's worst city.
-Decades of Stalinist rule left Tirana Dropdown content grey and grim, lacking in both infrastructure and services.
+Albania ’s capital used to regularly top lists for Europe's worst city.
+Decades of Stalinist rule left Tirana grey and grim, lacking in both infrastructure and services.
 The collapse of communism in 1992 only worsened the situation, as chaos engulfed the city and crime started to rise.
 All that has now changed.
-Here are 10 great reasons to make a beeline for the Albanian capital.
+Here are 16 best things to do in Tirana.

 Today Tirana is – while still often chaotic – a very pleasant little city, and the cultural, entertainment and political centre of Albania.
 Home to a rapidly-growing population of nearly one million (Albania's total population stands at around just three million), Tirana has a buzz you won't find anywhere else in this beguiling nation.

 Albania is not the most obvious destination for travel.
 Find out things you didn't know you could do in Albania and make sure this country is a must-visit.

 Being invited for a coffee or a rakija(a plum brandy) is a local custom and you’ll find Albanians friendly towards foreign visitors.
 Having been isolated from the rest of the world for the latter half of the twentieth century, many are curious about the influx of travellers.